qizongtai/scModules/README.md

 -    `wide_gcluster()` transforms the data.frame from long format to wide one.
 ##### Differentially expressed genes
 -    `de_genes()`  finds markers differentially expressed in each cluster or identity group by comparing it to all of the others.
 For each comparison, a new UMI matrix was created containing only the relevant cells.
 It was then log2(CPM/10+1)-transformed, filtered to only keep highly expressed genes, and mean-centered.
 P-values were corrected using the Benjamini-Hochberg method.
+##### Signature score
+-   `geneset_score()` calculates the signature score for the given geneset.
+For each cell, a relative expression score was defined by subtracting the average expression of the gene signature in a cell by that of a control gene set.
+The control gene set was defined by dividing all analyzed genes into 30 bins by average expression level, and for each gene in the gene signature randomly sampling 100 genes from the same bin. highest cell signature score less than (1 + conf_int)* the second highest signature.
+-   `type_score()` assigns cell type to individual cells by the highest signature score of a cell type.
+Cell will be classified as unresolved if highest cell signature score less than (1 + conf_int)* the second highest signature.

 ### Module2